You are here

 In order to make it logistically viable for our tutors, minimum pupil numbers will apply at each partner school:

-- For BookQuest: 3 groups of 3 pupils per full term (18 pupils January-July).
+- For BookQuest: 3 groups of 3 pupils per full term.

-- For ReadingQuest: 4 groups of 2 pupils per full term (16 pupils January-July).
+- For ReadingQuest: 4 groups of 2 pupils per full term.

-- Once the details are agreed, and we've completed the required NTP paperwork, your tutor will be in touch to arrange the exact pattern of delivery.
+- Once the details are agreed, and the required information has been submitted via the National Tutoring Programme's TutorHub, your tutor will be in touch to arrange the exact pattern of delivery.

 - Help and support will be available throughout from the Quest for Learning teaching team